PomonaCS/Readmes/4) Compressed Table/compressedtable.md

 Try to draw examples of this logic with several sample lists so that you can understand how it works!

-### `RowOrderedPosn`

-The `RowOrderedPosn` class represents a single entry in a row-ordered table.
-The constructor takes four
-parameters: the row of the entry in the table, the column of the entry in the table, the total number of rows in the table, and the total number of cols in the table.
-Thus,

-    new RowOrderedPosn(0, 0, 5, 3)

-represents the entry at location (0, 0) i.e. the upper-left corner in a table with 5 rows and 3 columns.
-This class also contains methods to return the next position after a given one and to compare two positions in a table.
-This class is already implemented for you.

-### `DrawingPanel`

-This class is responsible for displaying the two-dimensional grid of colored rectangles.
-It is also responsible for any mouse actions performed on the two-dimensional grid.
-This class is already implemented for you.

-### `GridTest`

-This class creates an applet that lets the user manipulate a grid of rectangles that form an image.
-The user interacts with the application by clicking on a color button to set the current color and then clicking on rectangles in the grid to change the colors of individual rectangles.
-Along with the color buttons there is a button that will display the results of sending the toString method to the object of type
-`CompressedTable` to show the current state of the representation.
-This can help you as you attempt to debug your `CurDoublyLinkedList` and `CompressedTable` classes.
-This class is already implemented for you.

-### `TwoDTable`
-This interface represents a two-dimensional table.

 ## Getting started